 Tabriz.
 The governor of Azarbaijan at this time was Prince Hamzé Mirza.

 The end of the Bāb’s earthly Manifestation is now close upon us.
 He knew it himself before the event, and was not displeased at the presentiment.
 He had already ‘set his house in order’, as regards the spiritual affairs of the Bābī community, which he had, if I mistake not, confided to the intuitive wisdom of Baha’u’llah.
 His literary executorship he now committed to the same competent hands.
-This is what the Baha’is History (The Traveller’s Narrative) relates,—
+This is what the Baha’is’ History (The Traveller’s Narrative) relates,—

 ‘Now the Sayyid Bāb … had placed his writings, and even his ring and pen-case, in a specially prepared box, put the key of the box in an envelope, and sent it by means of Mullā Baḳir, who was one of his first associates, to Mullā ‘Abdu’l Karim of Kazwin.
 This trust Mullā Baḳir delivered over to Mullā ‘Abdu’l Karim at Ḳum in presence of a numerous company ….
 Then Mullā ‘Abdu’l Karim conveyed the trust to its destination.’